 How is NFLOC Determined?

-States use functional assessment tools in order to determine if a person meets a nursing facility level of care.
+States use functional assessment tools to determine if a person meets a nursing facility level of care.

-These long term care assessments generally consist of a compiled list of questions (usually on paper, but sometimes in a database).
+These long term care assessments generally consist of a compiled list of questions.
+They are usually on paper, but sometimes are in a database.
 The most common functional consideration is one’s ability / inability to perform one’s activities of daily living (bathing, dressing, grooming, etc.).
 The questions may ask how often (how many times per day / how many days per week), for how long (how many minutes), and what type of assistance (verbal cues, assistive devices / adaptive equipment, hands on assistance, 100% dependent) a person requires.

 Questions regarding one’s health, mental functioning, behavior, and family support may also be included.
-With these questionnaires, a state may set a minimum score (a threshold number) and if the candidate reaches that score, it indicates he / she meets the LOC need.
+With these questionnaires, a state may set a minimum score (a threshold number) and if the candidate reaches that score, it indicates they meet the LOC need.
 For instance, the necessity of verbal ques to perform an activity might earn 1 point, the physical need for assistance might earn 2 points, troubling behavior (i.e., wandering or aggressiveness) might earn 3 points, and the need for constant supervision to ensure safety might also earn 3 points.
-Other states may set a minimum number of ADLs in which a senior requires assistance, and if he / she cannot perform the minimum number of ADLs set forth, the nursing home level of care requirement is met.
-In some states, needing assistance with 2 ADLs may be sufficient to be labeled as such while other states may require assistance with 4 ADLs.
+Other states may set a minimum number of ADLs in which a senior requires assistance, and if they cannot perform the minimum number of ADLs set forth, the nursing home level of care requirement is met.
+In some states, needing assistance with 2 ADLs may be sufficient to be labeled as such, while other states may require assistance with 4 ADLs.
 Still, other states set forth specific definitions and rules and the person completing the LOC assessment uses them as a guideline.
-Regardless of how the state makes its determination, most states look at a combination of factors, as mentioned above.
+Regardless of how the state makes its determination, most states look at a combination of factors.

 Some states may also require a physician diagnosis of specific medical conditions or a statement that the Medicaid applicant requires the level of care provided in a nursing home.